-At EU level the arenas of transport and environmental policy are clearly linked and much work has been carried out over the last decade to ensure an integrated approach towards these two policy areas.
+At EU level, the arenas of transport and environmental policy are clearly linked and much work has been carried out over the last decade to ensure an integrated approach towards these two policy areas.
 Despite the existence of common aims, recent research from the European Commission underlines that the current transport system is not on a sustainable path.
 The Transport White Paper 'Roadmap to a Single European Transport Area - Towards a competitive and resource efficient transport system' sets out a roadmap of forty initiatives for the next decade to work towards sustainability.
 The White Paper aims to build a competitive transport system that will increase mobility, remove major barriers in key areas and fuel growth and employment.
 At the same time, the proposals aim to dramatically reduce Europe's dependence on imported oil and cut carbon emissions in transport by 60% by 2050.
-At present transport is responsible for around a quarter of EU greenhouse gas emissions making it the second biggest greenhouse gas emitting sector after energy.
+At present transport is responsible for around a quarter of EU greenhouse gas emissions making it the second biggest greenhouse gas-emitting sector after energy.
 Road transport alone contributes about one-fifth of the EU's total emissions of carbon dioxide (CO2), the main greenhouse gas.
 While emissions from other sectors are generally falling, those from transport have increased 36% since 1990.

-At a global level "road safety" was recognised as a part of efforts within sustainable transport to reach sustainable development in the outcome document "The Future We Want" adopted by the UN Conference on Sustainable Development in June 2012.
+At a global level, "road safety" was recognised as a part of efforts within sustainable transport to reach sustainable development in the outcome document "The Future We Want" adopted by the UN Conference on Sustainable Development in June 2012.
+This recognition carried through to the September 2015 UN General Assembly Resolution "Transforming our world: the 2030 Agenda for Sustainable Development", which addressed road safety and sustainable transport in Sustainable Development Goals (SDGs) 3.6 and 11.2 (United Nations, 2015).

-Private vehicular travel and road freight transport are considered by far to be the most detrimental to the environment in terms of transport modes along with air travel.
-Environmentally sustainable transport aims to address the spread of car-dependent lifestyles focusing on public transport (supported by walking and cycling for access and short trips) as well as rail (and water based) freight transport.
+Private vehicular travel and road freight transport are considered to be by far the most detrimental to the environment among transport modes, along with air travel, and SDG 11.2 places particular emphasis on ensuring the sustainability of transport systems for cities and human settlements.

+Environmentally sustainable transport aims to address the spread of car-dependent lifestyles by focusing on public transport (supported by walking and cycling for access and short trips) as well as rail (and water based) freight transport.
 Car dependency results in more kilometres driven and more road risk while public transport offers the safest way to travel.
-The opportunity exists for further integration of these areas to capture latent benefits.
+The opportunity exists for further integration of these areas in orded to capture latent benefits.

-There are a number of overarching principles aimed at reducing the environmental impacts of transport that also underpin efforts to reduce the impacts in terms of road collisions and their outcomes.
+There are several overarching principles aimed at reducing the environmental impacts of transport that also underpin efforts to reduce the impacts in terms of road collisions and their outcomes.